-The CHS Class of ’49 Scholarship is a testament to the class’s dedication to giving and making a difference; since its establishment in 1999, the scholarship endowment has grown to $146,000.
+The Cody High School Class of ’49 Scholarship is a testament to the class’s dedication to giving and making a difference; since its establishment in 1999, the scholarship endowment has grown to $146,000.
 Thanks to the generous ongoing donations of class members, 4 CHS graduates receive financial support at NWC each semester.
 The CHS Class of ’49 Scholarship Endowment changes the lives of students, and continues to connect the classmates of the Class of ’49 through a shared purpose and love of giving.

 In Recruiting Today’s Students, HOME MATTERS.